 - 1 large egg, lightly beaten

-- 5. Bake the corn sticks until the tops are lightly browned and a toothpick inserted in the center comes out clean, about 15 minutes.
-If you peek at the bottom of the corn sticks, they will be browned.
+- Bake the corn sticks until the tops are lightly browned and a toothpick inserted in the center comes out clean, about 15 minutes.
+If you peek at the bottom of the corn sticks, they'll be browned.
 Let the corn sticks cool in the pan on a wire rack for 5 minutes (but no longer than that).

-- 6. Use a small, sharp knife and your fingers to loosen the edges of the corn sticks and carefully transfer the sticks from the pan to the rack.
-Do not turn the pan upside down to release the corn sticks because its weight may break them.
+- Use a small, sharp knife and your fingers to loosen the edges of the corn sticks and carefully move the sticks from the pan to the rack.
+Don't turn the pan upside down to release the corn sticks because their weight may break them.
 Serve warm.
-(The corn sticks can be baked a day ahead, covered, and left at room temperature.
-To serve, preheat the oven to 275ºF (135°C) and reheat the corn sticks, uncovered, just until warmed through, about 10 minutes.)